 - Serious illnesses.
-Sometimes depression co-exists with a major illness or may be triggered by another medical condition.
+Sometimes, depression happens along with a major illness or may be triggered by another medical condition.

-- Substance abuse.
-Nearly 30% of people with substance abuse problems also have major or clinical depression.
+- Substance misuse.
+Nearly 30% of people with substance misuse problems also have major or clinical depression.
 Even if drugs or alcohol temporarily make you feel better, they ultimately will aggravate depression.

 How Is Biology Related to Depression?

-Researchers have noted differences in the brains of people who have a clinical depression as compared to those who do not.
+Researchers have noted differences in the brains of people who have clinical depression compared with those who do not.
 For instance, the hippocampus, a small part of the brain that is vital to the storage of memories, appears to be smaller in some people with a history of depression than in those who've never been depressed.
 A smaller hippocampus has fewer serotonin receptors.
-Serotonin is one of many brain chemicals known as neurotransmitters that allow communication across circuits that connect different brain regions involved in processing emotions.
+Serotonin is one of many brain chemicals known as neurotransmitters that allow communication across circuits that connect the brain regions involved in processing emotions.

 Scientists do not know why the hippocampus may be smaller in some people with depression.
 Some researchers have found that the stress hormone cortisol is produced in excess in depressed people.
-These investigators believe that cortisol has a toxic or "shrinking" effect on the development of hippocampus.
-Some experts theorize that depressed people are simply born with a smaller hippocampus and are therefore inclined to suffer from depression.
+These investigators believe that cortisol has a toxic or "shrinking" effect on the development of the hippocampus.
+Some experts think depressed people may be simply born with a smaller hippocampus and are thus inclined to have depression.
 There are many other brain regions, and pathways between specific regions, thought to be involved with depression, and likely, no single brain structure or pathway fully accounts for clinical depression.

-One thing is certain -- depression is a complex illness with many contributing factors.
-The latest scans and studies of brain structure and function suggest that antidepressants can exert what are called "neurotrophic effects," meaning that they can help sustain nerve cells, prevent them from dying, and allow them to form stronger connections that withstand biological stresses.
+One thing is certain: Depression is a complex illness with many contributing factors.
+The latest scans and studies of brain structure and function suggest that antidepressants can exert "neurotrophic effects," meaning that they can help sustain nerve cells, prevent them from dying, and allow them to form stronger connections that withstand biological stresses.
 As scientists gain a better understanding of the causes of depression, health professionals will be able to make better "tailored" diagnoses and, in turn, prescribe more effective treatment plans.